Being Boring: Recording

 The demo was presented to producer Harold Faltermeyer at Red Deer Studios, Munich, whose expertise in analog synthesizers came to the forefront in the song's production.
 The basis of the song was laid with Roland TR-808 and Roland TR-909 drum machines, plus a Roland TB-303 bass synthesizer.
 Synthesizers used included a Roland Jupiter-8 (which makes up the layered textures in the introduction and the melody line throughout), an Oberheim OB-8 (which was blended with the Jupiter-8 for the main melody) and a Synclavier (for the harp glissandos).

 Further work was done at Sarm West Studios in London with Julian Mendelsohn; the "wakka-wakka" guitar line by J.J.
 Belle (influenced by Isaac Hayes's Theme from Shaft (1971)) was recorded there, among a few other parts.

 Release

-"Being Boring" debuted at number 36 and peaked at number 20 the following week.
+"Being Boring" debuted on the UK Singles Chart at number 36 and peaked at number 20 the following week, ending a streak of 10 consecutive top 10 hits.
 At the time, it was the least successful Pet Shop Boys single in the period since "West End Girls" had become their first hit.

+In the United States, "Being Boring" was not released as a standalone single but as a double A-side with "How Can You Expect to Be Taken Seriously?".
+It reached number ten on Billboard magazine's Dance Singles Sales chart.

 In 2024, Pet Shop Boys released a new recording of "Being Boring" on Furthermore, the bonus EP with the two-disc version of their fifteenth album, Nonetheless.

 In the middle of the song, Tennant says the words that are written at the beginning of the music video (see Music video).